 Young Composers Project students at Oregon Symphony Orchestra Celebration Concert recognizing YCP’s contribution to exceptional Portland music education.

-Fear No Music’s Young Composers Project provides groundbreaking composition training and mentorship for youth interested in composing as a professional career or life passion.
+Fear No Music’s Young Composers Project (YCP) offers groundbreaking composition mentorship for students in grades 5–12 who are passionate about creating music—whether as a future career or lifelong pursuit.

 Photo by Kateshia Pendergrass